kevinkloos/BiasCorrection/README.md

   * Boxplot that shows the distribution of the estimates

 ### Descriptive Curve
 Page that shows an interactive curve of the RMSE and a heat map which selected method has the lowest RMSE.
+Updating the input values to the plots can be done by pressing **Update Plots**.

 #### Input
   * Range of Sensitivity